-This appendix sets forth reporting and recordkeeping requirements that certain covered banking entities must satisfy in connection with the restrictions on proprietary trading set forth in subpart B of this part ("proprietary trading restrictions").
-Pursuant to § \\.720(d), this appendix generally applies to a covered banking entity that has, together with its affiliates and subsidiaries, has significant trading assets and liabilities the average gross sum of which (on a worldwide consolidated basis) is, as measured as of the last day of each of the four prior calendar quarters, equal to or greater than \$1 billion.
-These entities are required to (i) furnish periodic reports to [Agency] regarding a variety of quantitative measurements of their covered trading activities, which vary depending on the scope and size of covered trading activities, and (ii) create and maintain records documenting the preparation and content of these reports.
-The requirements of this appendix shouldmust be incorporated into the covered banking entity's internal compliance program under § \\.20 and appendix C to this part.Appendix B.
+This appendix sets forth reporting and recordkeeping requirements that certain banking entities must satisfy in connection with the restrictions on proprietary trading set forth in subpart B ("proprietary trading restrictions").
+Pursuant to § 75.20(d), this appendix generally applies to a banking entity that, together with its affiliates and subsidiaries, has significant trading assets and liabilities.
+These entities are required to (i) furnish periodic reports to the Commission regarding a variety of quantitative measurements of their covered trading activities, which vary depending on the scope and size of covered trading activities, and (ii) create and maintain records documenting the preparation and content of these reports.
+The requirements of this appendix must be incorporated into the banking entity's internal compliance program under § 75.20 and Appendix B.

-The purpose of this appendix is to assist covered banking entities and [Agency] in:
+The purpose of this appendix is to assist banking entities and the Commission in:

-- (i) Better understanding and evaluating the scope, type, and profile of the covered banking entity's covered trading activities; - (ii) Monitoring the covered banking entity's covered trading activities; - (iii) Identifying covered trading activities that warrant further review or examination by the covered banking entity to verify compliance with the proprietary trading restrictions; - (iv) Evaluating whether the covered trading activities of trading unitsdesks engaged in market making-related activities subject to § \\\.4(b) are consistent with the requirements governing permitted market making-related activities; - (v) Evaluating whether the covered trading activities of trading unitsdesks that are engaged in permitted trading activity subject to §§ \\.4, \\.5, or \\.6(a)-(b) (i.e., underwriting and market making-related related activity, risk-mitigating hedging, or trading in certain government obligations) are consistent with the requirement that such activity not result, directly or indirectly, in a material exposure to high-risk assets or high-risk trading strategies; - (vi) Identifying the profile of particular covered trading activities of the covered banking entity, and the individual trading unitsdesks of the banking entity, to help establish the appropriate frequency and scope of examination by [Agency] of such activities; and - (vii) Assessing and addressing the risks associated with the covered-banking entity's covered trading activities.
+- (i) Better understanding and evaluating the scope, type, and profile of the banking entity's covered trading activities; - (ii) Monitoring the banking entity's covered trading activities; - (iii) Identifying covered trading activities that warrant further review or examination by the banking entity to verify compliance with the proprietary trading restrictions; - (iv) Evaluating whether the covered trading activities of trading desks engaged in market making-related activities subject to § 75.4(b) are consistent with the requirements governing permitted market making-related activities; - (v) Evaluating whether the covered trading activities of trading desks that are engaged in permitted trading activity subject to §§ 75.4, 75.5, or 75.6(a)-(b) (i.e., underwriting and market making-related related activity, risk-mitigating hedging, or trading in certain government obligations) are consistent with the requirement that such activity not result, directly or indirectly, in a material exposure to high-risk assets or high-risk trading strategies; - (vi) Identifying the profile of particular covered trading activities of the banking entity, and the individual trading desks of the banking entity, to help establish the appropriate frequency and scope of examination by the Commission of such activities; and - (vii) Assessing and addressing the risks associated with the banking entity's covered trading activities.

 The quantitative measurements that must be furnished pursuant to this appendix are not intended to serve as a dispositive tool for the identification of permissible or impermissible activities.
-In

-In order to allow banking entities and the Agencies to evaluate the effectiveness of these metrics, banking entities must collect and report these metrics for all trading desks beginning on the dates established in § \\.20 of the final rule.
+In order to allow banking entities and the Agencies to evaluate the effectiveness of these metrics, banking entities must collect and report these metrics for all trading desks beginning on the dates established in § 75.20 of the final rule.
 The Agencies will review the data collected and revise this collection requirement as appropriate based on a review of the data collected prior to September 30, 2015.